 Or have you ever received a lavish gift from someone but just wished they would have spent the afternoon in your company instead?
 That would mean you are speaking the “quality time” love language but your gift giver understands love in the “receiving gifts” love language.
 Love conflicts: resolved!

 A simple bit of knowledge and mindfulness about a person’s love language can help you communicate better and strengthen any relationship.
 For example, I can picture the love languages being employed by parents with their child, who lack the communication skills to convey their emotional needs.

 I highly recommend this quick, but powerful book for anyone looking to improve any type of relationship.

 Take The 5 Love Languages Quiz for Free Online

 If you’re wondering, “What is my love language?” you can take The 5 Love Languages quiz for free.
 There are different quizzes for couples, singles, teens and children.
 It’s for anyone and every relationship!
 And it takes less than 5 minutes to take the 5 Love Languages test.

 The 5 Love Languages website is filled with ebooks, workbooks, study guides and podcasts you can pair with the quiz and the book to improve your life.

-I hope my review of The 5 Love Languages has inspired you to at least take the quiz, and/or ask someone in your life to take the quiz, to improve your relationships.
+I hope my summary and review of Gary Chapman’s The 5 Love Languages has inspired you to at least take the free 5 Love Languages quiz, and/or ask someone in your life to take the test, to improve your relationships.